 Where Should my INSULIN levels be?

 When we fast (don’t eat at all) our insulin levels are low, so the longer we fast the lower insulin levels become, this suggests that when we wake in the morning before eating, our insulin levels are at their lowest.
 So this is the best time to test your levels, in the morning before breakfast.
-Most Australian pathology labs have a reference range showing, that fasting insulin levels should sit under 10 mIU/L.
+Most Australian pathology labs have a reference range showing, that fasting insulin levels should sit under 20 mIU/L, it was not too long ago when this range was only 10 mlIU/L – as we get unhealthy the labs keep readjusting their ranges!
+The ideal range is closer to 5!

 More On RISKS of HIGH INSULIN